Skip to main content

 Dijkstra’s Algorithm in C++

-This project contains a C program that implements Dijkstra’s Algorithm to find the shortest path from a source vertex to all other vertices in a weighted graph.
+This project contains a C++ implementation of Dijkstra’s Algorithm to find the shortest path from a source vertex to all other vertices in a weighted graph.
 The program takes the number of vertices, edges, and their weights as input, and outputs the shortest distance from the source vertex to each vertex in the graph.

 Problem Definition